Dialog with our stakeholder groups

 We engage directly with issues of cross-border significance, such as standards issued by global bodies such as the Basel Committee on Banking Supervision (BCBS), the Financial Stability Board or the International Organization of Securities Commissions (IOSCO).
 As around 70% of all financial market laws and regulations in Europe originate in Brussels, we also engage directly with the institutions of the European Union, together with the Deutsche Bank EU Representation.
 The Deutsche Bank EU Representation monitors political and regulatory developments and feeds the expertise of Deutsche Bank into the EU decision-making process.

-DB also engages with political and regulatory developments through senior level representation in international trade associations and professional bodies.
+Deutsche Bank has a team globally in contact with our home and host supervisors.
+The Bank also engages with political and regulatory developments through senior level representation in international trade associations and professional bodies.
 We also provide expertise at industry conferences to communicate our positions to a wide range of regulatory and political audiences.

 - Ending poverty